We get this call and email often…

 So what can cause this message to not be received?

 If your water is too pure, the ionic content in it may be so low that the water cannot conduct an electrical charge.
-Perhaps you might be using rainwater from a tank, you have switched to a new filter and it’s working too well.
-Maybe you purchased some bottled water which is close enough to distilled in mineral content- Pureau is an example.
-Regardless, your water is just too good.
-The boiler continues to fill and and the probe never sends a message to the control board: instant grenade!
+Perhaps what’s coming out of your tap is just too pure today.
+Maybe you’re using rainwater from a tank or have switched to a new filter and it’s working too well?
+You might have purchased some bottled water which is close enough to distilled in mineral content- Pureau is an example.
+Regardless, your water is just too low in ions today.
+The boiler continues to fill to overflowing and and the probe never sends a message to the control board: instant grenade!
 Not really…

 Fortunately, your machine is unlikely to explode.
 All espresso machines have a safety valve fitted and this valve will typically release any excess pressure at 1.5-2.0Bar which is well before your boiler will explode.
 Water will also often leak from the vacuum valve on the top of the boiler and sometimes from the expansion valve which may drain to the drip tray or perhaps from above the drip tray .
 This leads to the “There’s water all over the bench and I don’t know what to do!” phone call or email.
 Often, your home safety switch may have tripped as well because water and 230V AC are not particularly happy bed partners.